KRR-Oxford/DeepOnto/docs/bio-ml.md

 !!! tips

-    If matching scores are not available, the target candidate classes should be **sorted** in descending order and saved in a list, the `ranking_eval` function will compute scores according to the sorted list.
+    If matching scores are not available, the target candidate classes should be **sorted** in descending order and saved in a list, the [`ranking_eval`][deeponto.align.oaei.ranking_eval] function will compute scores according to the sorted list.

 ## Bio-ML OAEI 2023